 Experience the Fry & Elder Difference

 As you can see by this discussion, an alimony determination may involve a large number of factors.
 Should you have any additional questions or concerns about alimony in Oklahoma, we encourage you to contact Fry & Elder today to set up a personal consultation.
-The firm has been named to the U.S. News & World Report’s Best Law Firms List each of the past five years and features a team of trial lawyers who are some of the most highly regarded and experienced family law attorneys not only in the state of Oklahoma, but in the United States.
+The firm has been named to the U.S. News & World Report’s Best Law Firms List each of the past six years and features a team of trial lawyers who are some of the most highly regarded and experienced family law attorneys not only in the state of Oklahoma, but in the United States.